 The nature of a thank you letter leads many people to question whether or not their thank you letter should be typed, handwritten or whether or not a thank you email is appropriate.
 In fact, all are acceptable.
 Your personal knowledge of the particular details should help you determine what format is most appropriate.
-For instance, if your normal method of correspondence with the person is through email, then an email thank you is totally appropriate.
-You'll still want to follow a business letter format and may even want to send a hard copy letter by mail, too.
+For instance, if your normal method of correspondence with the person is through email, then an email thank you is appropriate.
+If you use an email attachment, you should still follow a business letter format.
+You may also want to send a hard copy letter by mail, too.

 Should You Send a Letter?

 Usually, the short answer to whether or not you should send a letter is, "Yes!"
 A simple letter, whether it's handwritten or typed, can make you stand out among the other candidates for a job or other salespeople vying for a client.
 Even if you're not competing for a job, promotion, or a sale, building relationships with people is important for being successful in the business world.
 If you're grateful for something, let the other person know.